 Independent learning plays a key role as do developing active involvement, responsibility and maturity.
 But above all we want our children to see learning as enjoyable, to feel supported yet relish a challenge and not be afraid of taking risks.

-In Years 3 and 4 the children at Queen’s College Junior School follow the International Primary Curriculum which has at its heart clear learning goals for every subject and for a child’s personal development and international understanding.
-Most subjects are taught at this stage by the Form Teacher in small class sizes.
+In Years 3 and 4, most subjects are taught by the Form Teacher in small class sizes.
 PE, French, Drama and Music are taught by specialist teachers and the children are set for Maths.
-Philosophy is introduced in Year 4 to develop thinking skills and emotional and spiritual intelligence.
 Some of the learning may be taught across subjects, for example, 'poverty' as a topic may span Religious Education, PHSE and Geography.
 English and ICT skills are incorporated into other subjects whenever appropriate.